shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

 `BlogMapping` uses the `FieldMappingInterface` to get definitions for language fields.
 It returns a string field definition with sub fields for configured shop analyzers.
 A language field is only required if a search term for this field should be analyzed in different shop languages.
-For fields which shouldn't be searchable, it is more usefull to define a simple string field.
-Example for shop with english locale:
+For fields which shouldn't be searchable, it is more useful to define a simple string field.
+Example for shop with an english locale:

 ```php
 Array